 For over 15 years I have supported young people to have their voice heard and make changes for themselves and their communities.
 This support has ranged from getting skate parks approved in local areas to heading the youth strategy for the Mayor of London’s Well London Project.
 I have worked around the world with young people from all different backgrounds and countries; learning as much from the young people as they do from me.
 I believe all people know what is best for themselves and my job is to help young people figure this out and how to get there.

-Hi, I'm Simone and I am the Deputy CEO for Medway Youth Trust, a charity which is focussed on improving the life chances of young people.
+Hi, I'm Simone and I am the CEO for MY Trust, a charity which is focussed on preparing young people for their future.
 I am an experienced careers professional having joined the careers service in 2001 and I have worked in a range of settings including mainstream and special schools, Further Education colleges and training providers.
 My current focus is the successful delivery of the range of contracts and programmes for the charity, recognising the challenges facing young people and to bring leadership, drive, supervision and management to all service delivery and the development of overall strategy and planning for the strategy.

 I am the Youth Participation Officer and I make sure that young people have their voice heard and are given opportunities to explore their ideas and develop their skills within our organisation and throughout their community.
 When I am off duty I am a keen Football fan supporting Manchester United and my local team Faversham Town.